swaponline/MultiCurrencyWallet/docs/CONTRIBUTING.md

 For example, `Check the creation and deletion of an order.`

-### Check a second time
+### Double Check

-If the Merge pull request button was already green, consider whether it can be clicked?
+If the Merge pull request button was already green, consider: can it be clicked?
 What will the reviewer answer when it reads the code?
 Maybe you already know what needs to be fixed, but haven't thought about it?
 Think now.

 ### Working with tasks from clients